-https://corp.shiseido.com/en/ir/pdf/ir20220209 866.pdf
+https://corp.shiseido.com/en/ir/pdf/ir20230210 936.pdf

-Principle 4.3 The board should view the effective oversight of the management and directors from an independent and objective standpoint as a major aspect of its roles and responsibilities.
+The board should view the effective oversight of the management and directors from an independent and objective standpoint as a major aspect of its roles and responsibilities.
 It should appropriately evaluate company performance and reflect the evaluation in its assessment of the senior management.